galex/yamvil/README.md

-# Yamvil - MVI Tbe Right Way
+# Yamvil - Empowering with MVI

 > ⚠️ This is a work in progress